 ABOUT THE AUTHOR

-Annie Perreault was born in Montreal and graduated from McGill University with a degree in Russian studies and French literature.
+Annie Perreault lives in Montreal and graduated from McGill University with a degree in Russian studies and French literature.
 The Woman in Valencia is her first novel.
 It was shortlisted for the Rendez-vous du premier roman and was a finalist for the prestigious Prix Ringuet.
 Her 2015 collection of short stories L’occupation des jours received an Honourable Mention from the Prix Adrienne-Choquette, and she is a previous winner of the Grand Prix littéraire Radio-Canada for best short story.

 ABOUT THE TRANSLATOR